Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 For people healing from Chronic Inflammatory Response Syndrome (CIRS), mold remediation can feel overwhelming.
 Many arrive in my clinic exhausted from trying to understand testing reports, contractor estimates, and contradictory information online.
 And yet, a safe environment is non-negotiable for recovery.

-This article will walk you through — step by step — how to create a safe environment and why this matters so deeply for your recovery.
+By following the Shoemaker-endorsed 2020 Surviving Mold IEP/Microbial Remediation Standard.
+Today’s article will walk with you through each step of how to create a safe environment and why this matters so deeply for your recovery.

 As always: This is educational, not medical advice.
 Always work with a qualified practitioner and a certified Indoor Environmental Professional (IEP).